microsoft/microsoft-ui-xaml/specs/DateTimePicker-Visual-Updates-Spec.md

 # Background

-The `MonochromaticOverlayPresenter` API in this spec is a Xaml Framework Element that lets you "draw" its background by pointing at another element; the rendering of that other element becomes the background of the Grid.
+The `MonochromaticOverlayPresenter` API is a Xaml Framework Element that renders the portion of another element at the same position (typically beneath it in the Z-order), while also applying a monochromatic colorization effect.
+This allows the element to appear to be an overlay on top of the other element.

 `MonochromaticOverlayPresenter` element is similar to several precedents:
 * [SwapChainBackgroundPanel](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.SwapChainBackgroundPanel),